 The Preservation Task Force developed a functional model of the process of preserving authentic electronic records following the Integrated Definition (IDEF) method prescribed by the InterPARES International Team.
 Specifically, it used IDEF(0) to describe processes or functions involved in preserving electronic records.
-In IDEF(0), "A function model is a structured representation of the functions, activities or processes within the modeled system or subject area."2 An IDEF(0) model includes activities and entities.
+In IDEF(0), "A function model is a structured representation of the functions, activities or processes within the modeled system or subject area."
+An IDEF(0) model includes activities and entities.
 An activity is depicted as a box whose name indicates the nature of the activity.
 An entity either goes into or comes out of a process (activity).
 Three types of entities go into a process: inputs (I) that are transformed or consumed in the process, controls (C) that govern its execution, and the mechanisms (M) needed to carry it out.
 Only one type of entity comes out of a process: the outputs (O) that are produced by acting on the inputs under conditions and constraints imposed by the controls.
 In IDEF(0) diagrams, the four types of entities are always depicted as arrows in the following arrangement: Inputs enter a process box at the left side.
 Controls enter at the top.
 Outputs exit from the right, and mechanisms enter at the bottom.
-Given this invariant order, the entity arrows are collectively referred to as ICOMs.3
+Given this invariant order, the entity arrows are collectively referred to as ICOMs.
+The interpretation of the structure of the process of process of process of the process of the